-- D1. use standard laboratory apparatus for physical measurements; - D2. use computers for the acquisition, storage, and analysis of data.
+- D1.
+Use standard laboratory and observatory apparatus for physical measurements; - D2.
+Design and set up advanced experiments using apparatus similar to that found in research laboratories; - D3.
+Carry out a critical analysis of experimental data; - D4.
+Use computers for the acquisition, storage, and analysis of data, and problem solving

-The fundamentals for skill D2 are introduced in a core Part I module (PHYS1201) and assess via coursework.
 Skill D1 is developed and assessed primarily via the core laboratory modules in Parts I and II.
-Skill D2 is developed and assessed during the laboratory modules, especially the Part II Physics from Evidence module, which includes a computing component.
+D2 and D3 are developed during laboratory modules, and then further in the final year.
+The fundamentals for skill D4 are introduced in a core Part I module (PHYS1201) and assessed via coursework.
+Skill D4 is developed and assessed during the laboratory modules, especially the Part II Physics from Evidence module, which includes a computing component.